"This is a moment of extraordinary possibility for Irish arts and culture…"

 • Organizing, prepping, and ordering supplies in relation to special events

-• Strong command of Microsoft Office Suite
+• Strong command of Microsoft Excel and Word.

 • An interest in the arts/culture, and non-profit field